Reading Education M.Ed.

 Theories underlying literature-based instruction examined; recent research evaluated, instructional techniques introduced, modeled, and applied; materials for instruction cooperatively developed; and criteria for literature selection established.

-REED 665 TEACHING READING AND WRITING IN THE CONTENT AREAS K-12 (3)
+REED 665 TEACHING READING AND WRITING IN THE CONTENT AREAS PREK-12 (3)

 REED 670 SPECIAL TOPICS IN READING EDUCATION (3-6)